Andrewllab/fast_mail/README.md

 ### Troubleshooting FoundationStereo

 - Try not to do anything that requires too much GPU memory during compilation.
 If compilation randomly crashes after 10+ minutes, this may be the cause.
-- If the file `/usr/local/cuda/targets/x86_64-linux/lib/libnvinfer_builder_resource.so.10.9.0` exists on your system, this may be causing a problem. `trtexec` seems to want to load this dynamic library if it exists, even though it's (presumably) for an older version of `libnvinfer` (10.9 vs. 10.13).
+- Conflicting versions of libnvinfer that exist on your system can cause TensorRT to fail in unpredictable ways. `trtexec` seems to load any version this dynamic library it can find, even if the version is not compatible.
+For example, if you have installed TensorRT 10.13 but the file `/usr/local/cuda/targets/x86_64-linux/lib/libnvinfer_builder_resource.so.10.9.0` (i.e. libnvinfer 10.9) exists on your system, this may be causing a problem.
 Carefully uninstall all TensorRT and CUDA apt packages (e.g. `sudo apt remove "cuda-*"`).
 You may see a message like `'/usr/local/cuda-12.8/targets/x86_64-linux/lib' not empty so not removed` after uninstalling CUDA.
 After all traces of CUDA should be gone from your system, if this file (and a few others) are still there, remove them with `sudo rm -r`.
 Reinstall TensorRT (CUDA toolkit is not required) and try compilation again.

 # Data